 - Crew — 104 people

-The construction of the K-19 gave Soviet engineers invaluable experience, which they then used to develop advanced and powerful nuclear weapons carriers.
+The construction of the K-19 gave Soviet engineers invaluable experience, which they later used to develop improved and powerful nuclear weapons carriers.

 Read also on the topic: